skyfielders/python-skyfield/skyfield/documentation/positions.rst

-The first three attributes listed above are simple instances of Skyfield’s distance, velocity, and time classes, which you can learn more about by clicking on the class names above.
+The first three attributes listed above are simple instances of Skyfield’s distance, velocity, and time classes, which you can learn more about by clicking on their class names.
 They support operations like:

 .. testcode::